Joe Rogan claims he’s turned down Trump’s requests to appear on his show

 Mr Rogan’s stand may come as something of a surprise to people who have for years listened to him promote cultural and political positions that seemed well aligned with Mr Trump’s viewpoints.

-Like Mr Trump, Mr Rogan has spread misinformation about COVID-19 vaccines and treatments — arguing that people who are young and healthy do not need to be vaccinated and promoting non-FDA approve treatments for the virus.
-When Mr Rogan tested positive for COVID last September, he embarked on a treatment regimen that included ivermectin, a drug mainly used in the treatment of parisitic infections.
+Like Mr Trump, Mr Rogan has spread misinformation about Covid-19 vaccines and treatments — arguing that people who are young and healthy do not need to be vaccinated and promoting non-FDA approved treatments for the virus.
+When Mr Rogan tested positive for Covid last September, he embarked on a treatment regimen that included ivermectin, a drug mainly used in the treatment of parisitic infections.

 In addition to his statements on the pandemic, Mr Rogan has also over the course of his career frequently used racial and homophobic slurs.
 He apologised for his use of the n-word and had numerous episodes of his podcast removed from Spotify in February.